Whale Arts Agency

 At WHALE Arts, we are trying to be as sustainable and eco-friendly as possible, so sessions must be designed with that in mind.

 The session concludes with a shared meal.
-This is usually soup made by a WHALE Arts chef which is heated up and served by the Lead Artist.
+This is usually soup made by a WHALE Arts chef which is heated up and served by the lead Artist.
 This shared meal gives the group a chance to talk and reflect.

 Summary of Main Duties: